rjesquivias/Digital-Steganography/encode.txt

     return value

 def binaryToText(bin):
+    """Takes a binary value, and converts into a string."""
     #store every section of bytes separated by ' ' in bitList
     bitsFilled = 0
     bitList = [0,0,0,0,0,0,0,0]